What is Noble Man Institute?

 What can I expect at Noble Man Institute?

-You will be attending Noble Man Institute with up to 60 other new members from various chapters around the country.
-You will spend time in a large group, which we call the Learning Community, and is co-facilitated by two alumni members.
+You will be attending Noble Man Institute with up to 100 other new members from various chapters around the country.
+You will spend time in a large group, which we call the Learning Community.
 You will also spend a significant amount of time in a small group, which we call Circles.
 Your Circle will be facilitated by an experienced undergraduate member.
 You will spend time both indoors and outdoors, including about three hours working your way through a challenge course.

 What are the facilities like?